dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

     predictions.mean('realization').isel(height=10).compute()
 ```

-This allows us to mark data with its pool
+The two context managers allow us to annotate data with its pool, and hence where the loading tasks will run

 ```python